loophp/collection/docs/pages/api.rst

 get
 ~~~

-Get a specific element of the collection from a key, if the key doesn't exists, returns the default value.
+Get a specific element of the collection from a key; if the key doesn't exist, returns the default value.

 Interface: `Getable`_